sparkflows/sparkflows-docs/docs/user-guide/export-import/import-workflows.rst

 Steps for Importing Workflow
 -------

+You can Login to Fire Insights Web server URL and follow below steps:

-* Go to the Project page.
+* Go to the Project List page.
 * Select the project to import workflows to
 * Click the Workflows tab